1.1. In these Rules, the following words and expressions have the following meanings:

 10.1.
 Provisions relating to Player registrations, contracts and transfers shall (if as so far as applicable) be dealt with in accordance with these Rules and the FAW Rules and FAW Regulations including Rules 55-91 of the FAW Rules.

 10.2.
 All Player registration and transfer forms and any other applicable documents must be received by the FAW (in each case, using the systems and procedures set by the FAW from time to time) by 5pm on the last Business Day prior to the Match in which the Club wishes the Player to participate.

 11.1.
-A Club at its discretion may use up to three (3) substitutes at any time during a Match except to replace a Player or Players who have been sent off or suspended from the Match by the Referee.
+A Club at its discretion may use up to five (5) substitutes during a Match except to replace a Player or Players who have been sent off or suspended from the Match by the Referee.
 Substitutions can only be made when the play has been stopped for any reason and the Referee has given permission.
-The name(s) and numbers of the substitute(s) must be nominated to the Referee on the Team Sheet in accordance with Rule 24 below.
-Clubs may nominate up to five (5) substitutes for each Match.

 12.1.
 No Club may play an ineligible Player in any Match.
 Any Club which plays an ineligible player in a Match will have three (3) points deducted from its record for that season and will also be liable to a fine.
 If the Player is a nominated but unused substitute for a Match, he shall be deemed as not having played for the Club in that Match.